weecology/forecasting-dynamics-course/syllabus.md

 2)  Understand the basic concepts of forecasting that apply across fields and the challenges within ecology

 3) Have a basic understanding of working with time series data

+4) Be able to fit models to data and use those models to make forecasts

 #### **General Course Structure and Expectations**

-This course is a mixture class discussion of primary literature and hands-on experience involving some class activities.
-Completing assigned readings, intellectual engagement with topics, and discussion participation are the main ways students will learn in this class.
+This course is a mixture class discussion of primary literature and hands-on experience involving data and computing.
+Completing assigned readings, intellectual engagement with topics, discussion participation, and completion of assignments are the main ways students will learn in this class.
 Tuesdays are typically concept discussion days.
 Thursdays will be a mix of tools or concept discussion.
 You are expected to come prepared to discuss the assigned papers.

 #### **Course Grading**

-80% of grade will be based on class participation, which includes leading one discussion during the semester
+* 50% of grade will be based on class participation including discussing papers and participating in in-class tutorials
-20% will be based on completeion of class activities
+* 50% will be based on completion of assignments

 #### **Attendance Policy**